alihhussain/azure-serverless-workshop/02_app-service/README.md

 * Instance size (small, medium, or large)
 * Scale count (1 to 20 instances)
 * SKU (Free, Shared, Basic, Standard, or Premium)

+**Note**: It is important to know what types of applications you will be deploying to App Service.
+For instance, you cannot deploy Linux and non-Linux (e.g. Windows) applications in the same App Service Plan.
+By default, App Service will default to a Windows environment, however has support for many runtimes (e.g. Python, Ruby, NodeJS, etc).
+If you're looking to deploy Linux applications natively on Linux, then you use the `--is-linux` flag when create your App Service plan.
+Note, that support for Linux requires using a `Standard` or `Premium` SKU when creating an App Service Plan (currently we are not using that).

 The following example uses the [az appservice plan create](https://docs.microsoft.com/en-us/cli/azure/appservice/plan?view=azure-cli-latest#az_appservice_plan_create) creates an App Service plan named `myAppServicePlan` in the **Free** pricing tier: